ibbenz/ba_222_gencg_h1901_students/README.md

 All the info regarding the class as well as direct links to all materials (slides, notebooks, examples, etc... ) are accessible via the github pages for this repository:

 **[https://digitalideation.github.io/ba_222_gencg_h1901/](https://digitalideation.github.io/ba_222_gencg_h1901/)**

+# _03-Benz_Pascal_Agent_Projects
+This collection holds the final project versions created during the Generative Computing Module.
+The projects were made with the intention to create a part of an entertainment system for a elevator.
+The works create animated generative pictures which will enlighten the wall of the elevator

+# Project 1: Mountains
+Originally it was intended to create the silouette of a mountain landscape.
+During the process of creation the work transformed into a kind of stained glass windows of a church, which looks best in a spherical projection on the lift walls.
+The change of idea led to a not perfectly well code.
+Instead of creating the whole project from scratch again, the autor decided to invest his energy in two other projects.